About the Gardens

 Tofino Botanical Gardens are twelve acres of gardens, forest, and shoreline that explore the relationship between culture and nature.
-Tofino Botanical Gardens Foundation, a non-profit registered Canadian charity operates educational programs and provides information about temperate rainforest conservation for all groups and ages, from preschoolers to seniors.
+Tofino Botanical Gardens Foundation is a non-profit registered Canadian charity that operates educational programs and provides information about temperate rainforest conservation for all groups and ages, from preschoolers to seniors.

 A network of paths and boardwalks guides guests through a variety of sights to see: flower beds, herb beds, medicinal gardens, kitchen gardens, community garden, the pond, and children’s garden.

 The old-growth rainforest is a sight to see, where clearings have been transformed into a series of pocket gardens, art installations and buildings including the 2011 tsunami memorial.
 Garden buildings include the “historic” Bernardo O’Higgins homestead, the storytelling hut made by acclaimed local artist, Jan Janzen and two bird blinds overlooking the Tofino Mudflats Wildlife Management Area.
 The art installations are all made to survive or weather in the rain, and provide a cultural counterpoint to the surrounding natural beauty.